ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 **If I own an ETH address, do I own the same address on other blockchains?**

-- You can use the same address on many popular blockchains (if you have the type of wallet with a recovery phrase).
+- You can use the same address on all EVM compatible blockchains (if you have the type of wallet with a recovery phrase).
 This [list](https://chainlist.org/) will show you which blockchains you can use with the same address.
 Some blockchains like Bitcoin are completely separate and you will need a different address with a different format.
 If you have a smart contract wallet you should check its product website for more info on what blockchains are allowed.

 **Can I use the same address on multiple devices?**